MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-tab-enter-keys.md

 1. Select `Tab` several more times until you go past the last **More** link.
 The page scrolls up again and you seem to be on some element of the page, but you don't know which element.

 1. Notice the URL in the bottom left.
-If you look to the bottom left of the screen (or if you use a screen reader), you realize that you are on the sidebar navigation menu with blue buttons, because the browser shows the URL that the `a` link of the blue **Cats** button points to (`#cats`).
+If you look to the bottom left of the screen (or if you use a screen reader), you realize that you are on the sidebar navigation menu with blue links, because the browser shows the URL that the **Cats** link points to (`#cats`).

     :::image type="complex" source="../media/a11y-testing-lack-of-focus-style.msft.png" alt-text="A lack of focus style makes it impossible to know where you currently are in the document.
 The only hint is the display of the link target in the bottom left corner of the screen" lightbox="../media/a11y-testing-lack-of-focus-style.msft.png":::
         A lack of focus style makes it impossible to know where you currently are in the document.
 The only hint is the display of the link target in the bottom left corner of the screen.